MrGeorgeK55/CatRFID/README.md

 ## Components
 + a proximity sensor (Hcsr 501 Pir Sensor Module)
 + two magnetic sensors (Digital Bipolar Magnetic Hall-effect Sensor SS41)
-+ a registration button
-+ a manual opening button
++ two push buttons (three if you want to add the Debug Button)
 + an RFID card reader (RDM6300; this is important because it allows an external antenna).
 [Library](https://github.com/arduino12/rdm6300)
 + two servo motors (any would work, but I used the MG90S)
++ pasive components (resistors, capacitors, etc..)
 + an Arduino of your choice, but make sure it is capable of PMW signaling to the servos and has enough pins for all the sensors (I used a WeMos D1 mini with an ESP8266EX chip)

 ## Explanation: